gr3p1p3/dirw4lker/README.md

 You can omit the `--listDir` option to use the default list includes in this module.

-*The default list is not really effective, but will cover common used page names.*
+*The default list is not really effective, but will cover common used page names*

 # Js API